A school bus crashed off the road in rural Fermanagh in this morning's icy conditions

 No other vehicles were involved.

-Reports indicate that children were on board at the time, but are now safely with parents.
+The Education Authority has stated that eight post-primary age children were on board at the time, but are now safely with their families.

-Images from the scene show the area, which leads to a primary school, covered in frost.
+Images from the scene show the area, which is close to a primary school, covered in frost.

 The bus was left lying in a roadside ditch, pressed up against trees and a hedge, after it skidded off the road.